18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/UNINSTALL.md

 If you want to reinstall Echo-Notes after uninstallation:

-1. If you kept the Echo-Notes directory, simply run `./install.sh` again
+1. If you kept the Echo-Notes directory, simply run the appropriate installer for your platform again
-2. If you deleted the directory, clone the repository again and run the installer
+2. If you deleted the directory, download the installer again and run it

 Your notes will still be available if you didn't use the `--purge` option during uninstallation.